 Alexandra Armstrong (Alex) is the chairman and founder of Armstrong, Fleming & Moore, Inc. In her role as a principal of the firm, she provides comprehensive financial planning services to single women and couples, primarily retirees or those close to retirement.
-Alex is a CERTIFIED FINANCIAL PLANNER™ Certificant and is a Registered Representative with Commonwealth Financial Network®.
+Alex is a CERTIFIED FINANCIAL PLANNER™ certificant, a Chartered Retirement Planning Counselor℠ and is a Registered Representative with Commonwealth Financial Network®.

-Alex coauthored a book for widows with psychologist Mary R. Donahue in 1993, titled On Your Own: A Widow’s Passage to Emotional and Financial Well-Being, which is currently in its fifth edition.
+Alex coauthored a book for widows with psychologist Mary R. Donahue in 1993, titled On Your Own: A Widow’s Passage to Emotional and Financial Well-Being, which is in its fifth edition.
+She writes a monthly column on financial planning topics for the monthly magazine of the National Association of Investment Clubs.

-A native Washingtonian, Alex is active in the local community.
-A past president of the Boy Scouts of America, National Capital Area Council (the first and only female president), she continues to serve on their advisory board.
-Until recently she served on the board of Reading is Fundamental (past treasurer) as well as the Board of Visitors of Georgetown University School of Business Administration and as president of the National Association of Women Business Owners, Washington, DC.
-She is past president and current member of the Women’s Forum of Washington, DC, which is part of an international organization of preeminent women in their respective fields.
+A native Washingtonian, Alex has been active in the local community.
+A past president of the Boy Scouts of America, National Capital Area Council (its first and only female president), she continues to serve on its advisory board.
+She served on the national board of Reading is Fundamental (past treasurer) for over twenty years.
+She is past president and current member of the Women’s Forum of Washington DC, which is part of an international organization of preeminent women in their respective fields.
+She is a member of the Cosmos Club (past chair investment committee).

-She served for seven years on the national board of the International Association for Financial Planning (the precursor to the Financial Planning Association), retiring as chairman in 1987 after becoming the first woman to hold that position.
-Alex also served as chairman of the Foundation for Financial Planning (2000) and continues to serve on that board.
-Alex is listed in Who’s Who in America and is frequently quoted in national publications.
-She has been a guest on several national television shows, including CBS This Morning, Good Morning America, and Wall $treet Week.
+Alex served for seven years on the national board of the International Association for Financial Planning (the precursor to the Financial Planning Association), retiring as chairman in 1987 after becoming the first woman to hold that position.
+She also served as chairman of the Foundation for Financial Planning (2000) and continues to serve on that board.